The cohomological Hall algebra of a preprojective algebra: Introduction

 \subsection{The shuffle description}

+Assume the coefficient ring of $A$ is a $\bbQ$-algebra.
 Let $^A\calS\calH$ be the shuffle algebra associated to $Q$ and the formal group law of $A$ (see \S~\ref{sec:formalShuf}).
 It is a modified version of the Feigin-Odesskii shuffle algebra \cite{FO, FT}.
-In \S~\ref{sec:formalShuf}, we give the definition and a geometric interpretation of $^A\calS\calH$, and hence prove the following. \begin{thm}[Theorem \ref{thm:prepro to shuffle}] There is an algebra homomorphism $\Theta: ^A\calP\to ^A\calS\calH$.
-This algebra homomorphism becomes an isomorphism after localization at the augmentation ideal in $A_T(\pt)$. \end{thm}
+In \S~\ref{sec:formalShuf}, we give the definition and a geometric interpretation of $^A\calS\calH$, and hence prove the following. \begin{thm}[Theorem \ref{thm:prepro to shuffle}] Assume the coefficient ring of $A$ is a $\bbQ$-algebra.
+There is an algebra homomorphism $\Theta: ^A\calP\to ^A\calS\calH$, which becomes an isomorphism after a suitable localization spelled out in Remark~\ref{rmk:torsion}. \end{thm}